-Pre-entries: All exhibits in the 4-H divisions must be pre-entered by June 24, 2024.
+All exhibits must be pre-entered by June 16, 2025.

-If a 4-H member misses the established pre-entry deadline above, late pre-entries will be accepted until June 27, 2024.
+If a 4-H member misses the established pre-entry deadline above, late pre-entries will be accepted until June 19, 2025.
 However, since the pre-entry deadline was missed the following will apply: